friendlyrobotnyc/talks/README.md

 ### Brian's Bio

-I've been passionate about making Android applications amazing for over 8 years.
-I started working on Android for TouchLab then the The New York Times, and am currently at Nike's s23NYC innovation lab.
+ Brian has been passionate about making Android applications amazing for almost 9 years.
+He started his Android career working for TouchLab, then The New York Times, followed by Nike's s23NYC innovation lab.
+Brian is the co-founder of FriendlyRobot.nyc, an Android development shop in New York City.
+He enjoys speaking about Android at conferences and meetups.
+He also enjoys reading about astronomy, sleeping in the woods, tending to his plant herd, and flipping logs to find critters.